Exabyte-io/api-examples/README.md

 2. Walk the readers through the examples by providing step-by-step explanation similar to [this](examples/material/get_materials_by_formula.ipynb).

 3. We use post-save hooks to automatically convert notebooks to python scripts.
 See [config](examples/config.py) file for more information.
 In order to facilitate code review, we exclude notebook sources from version control and store them in Git LFS [[3](#links)].
 Please follow this convention.
-In order to use the post-save hooks, one must load the notebook from the folder containing 'config.py'.
-The notebooks should be loaded as follows:

-    ```bash
-    jupyter notebook --config=config.py
-    ```

 ## Links